-10.1 We will ensure that all staff and our Management Committee are aware of this policy and receive appropriate training.
+10.1 We will ensure that all staff and our Board of Management are aware of this policy and receive appropriate training.

-11.0 EQUALITY AND DIVERSITY
+11.0 EQUALITY AND HUMAN RIGHTS

-11.1 We are committed to promoting an environment of respect, understanding, encouraging diversity and eliminating discrimination by providing equality of opportunity for all.
-This is reflected in our Equality and Diversity Policy.
+11.1 We are committed to promoting an environment of respect, understanding, encouraging fairness, diversity and eliminating discrimination by providing equality of opportunity for all.
+This is reflected in our Equality and Human Rights Policy.